NEUIR/COAST/README.md

 ```
 Please refer to `src/README.md` for more details.
 ## 4. Fine-Tuning
-We use DeepSeek-Coder-6.7B-Ins and Llama3-8B-Ins as the base model, and train the models with MASTER framework.
+We use DeepSeek-Coder-6.7B-Ins and Llama3-8B-Ins as the base model, and train the models with COAST framework.

 ### 4.1 For DeepSeek-Coder-6.7B-Ins
 ```